Gardimy/Setup_and_mobile_first/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > I would like to thank [Microverse](https://www.microverse.org/) for teaching me these tools.
+And I also want to thank to Brother Abdulazeez for his advice.
 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>